Einhorn's Greenlight Capital up in October, down year-to-date: source

 Einhorn’s $11 billion Greenlight Capital inched up 0.7 percent in October, leaving the fund down 16.3 percent so far this year, said the source, who spoke on condition of anonymity because the fund is private.
 The loss put Einhorn on course to post his first down year since 2008.

 Einhorn is usually among the first hedge fund managers to tally his monthly results.
-In October, the stock market rebounded, with the Standard & Poor’s index gaining 8.3 percent.
-But many hedge funds are expected to show losses for the month and the full year.
+In October, the stock market rebounded, with the Standard & Poor’s index gaining 8.3 percent but many hedge funds are expected to show losses for the month and full year.

-Also reporting on Friday, Daniel Loeb’s flagship Third Point gained 4.7 percent in October, the person said.
-The $17.5 billion fund is now flat year to date after the latest performance numbers.